00009967/ProfileScroller/README.md

 it has been created using only JavaScript and HTML by using BootSrtap styling.

-If you have any questions you can contact me by using emai
+If you have any questions you can contact me by using email